 We also have an extensive program of unsponsored research, including “in-house” clinical trials and reviews of our extensive records of treatments and outcomes.
 This research has involved issues such as optimizing embryo culture and embryo cryopreservation, embryo viability, assisted hatching, indications for and clinical value of pre-implantation genetic testing (PGT), endometrial receptivity, oxidative stress and infertility, and elective single embryo transfer (eSET).

 Every year, Shady Grove Fertility is a major contributor to the annual scientific meeting of the American Society for Reproductive Medicine (ASRM), the national organization dedicated to the field of reproductive medicine.
 Over the past several years, Shady Grove has presented the results of dozens of research studies at the ASRM annual meetings.
 Many of these studies are eventually published in the world’s leading scientific journals for reproductive medicine, such as Fertility and Sterility or Human Reproduction.

 Our research equips us to help patients feel more confident in their treatment decisions.

 We’ve invested tremendous resources to help patients feel more confident in their decision making and increase their baseline knowledge.
-In fact, Shady Grove Fertility is one of the few fertility centers in the country to employ a full-time dedicated research staff, under the leadership of Kevin Richter, Ph.D.
+Shady Grove Fertility employs a full-time dedicated research staff, under the leadership of Kevin Richter, Ph.D.
 In fact, it was by SGF's director of research, Dr. Richter, that the advent of the Richter Predictor, an exclusive success rate prediction instrument became a reality.
 Based on 15,000 treatment cycles from 10,000 SGF patients since 2009, the Richter Predictor leverages our own outcomes to determine probability, offering patients tremendous value and insight when making difficult treatment decisions.